photo/documentation/docs/guides/InstallationUbuntuApache.markdown

     apt-get upgrade
     apt-get install apache2 php5 libapache2-mod-php5 php5-mysql php5-curl php5-gd php5-mcrypt php-apc build-essential libpcre3-dev php-pear
     a2enmod rewrite

+    #### Bug in Ubuntu 14.04 where the mcrypt module isn't loaded for PHP
+    #### Requires you to run the following if you see this in your error logs
+    ####   Call to undefined function mcrypt_create_iv()
+    ln -s /etc/php5/mods-available/mcrypt.ini /etc/php5/apache2/conf.d/20-mcrypt.ini

 There are also a few optional but recommended packages and modules.